 How long can I continue to get benefits for a particular disability?

 If your case is typical, you’ll continue to receive benefits until your disability lessens (if that’s possible) and you’re able to resume work on a regular basis.

 When I reach “retirement age,” can I still receive SSDI benefits?

-Every year or so, the SSA revises their official “full retirement age.”
-If you’re still receiving SSDI benefits when you reach this age, your benefits will be automatically converted to SSA retirement benefits of the same dollar amount.
+If you’re still receiving SSDI benefits when you reach full retirement age, which ranges from age 66 to 67 depending on your year of birth, your benefits will be automatically converted to SSA retirement benefits, usually of the same dollar amount.